 Copyright law is designed to protect original artistic works expressed in fixed form.
 Examples of copyrighted works include this article, the text in a book, the code for a software program, certain elements of a website page, photographs and, of course, music.
-A copyright lasts for the life of the author plus 70 years in most cases although this period may be shortened if the work is anonymous.
+A copyright lasts for the life of the author plus 70 years in most cases.

 Trademark law is designed to protect an identifier of a product, brand or company active in the field of commerce.
 The basic idea is to provide consumers with confidence that if they see a particular identifier, they can associate a certain level of quality with it.
 An example of this would be the Apple brand.
 If I mention Apple to you in the context of electronics, you automatically understand I am referring to the company and not a fruit.

-A trademark initially lasts 5 years, but you can extend it if you file a notice of use.
-It will then last another four years, but this may then be extended another 10 years by filing a “Declaration of Use and Application for Renewal”.
-As long as this declaration is filed every 10 years, the trademark will continue to be valid.
+A trademark initially lasts five years, but you can extend it if you file a notice of use.
+It will then last another four years, but this may then be extended another ten years by filing a “Declaration of Use and Application for Renewal”.
+As long as this declaration is filed every ten years, the trademark will continue to be valid.

 Patent law is designed to protect the owners of inventions.
 If an owner is found to have created a new and unique process, they are given the patent to it and control the rights to that process for 20 years.
 An example of a patentable product might be Google glasses, assuming nobody else has already patented the process.

-One area where each of these intellectual property rights overlaps is in the area of infringement.
-As the owner of any of the above intellectual property rights, you can pursue legal action against any group who launches a product you feel infringes on yours.
+One area where each of these intellectual property rights overlaps is infringement.
+As the owner of any of the above property rights, you can pursue legal action against any group that launches a product you feel infringes on yours.

 Let’s consider a website as an example.
 If you copy this article and repost it on your website, then I can sue you for copyright infringement.
 This is my original artistic work, so you would be infringing on my copyright.
 The same would be true if we were talking about a trademark or patent.